odkr/lpassh-add/MANUAL.rst

 true for *any* programme that runs in a terminal and reads data from a teletype device, including **ssh-add**.)

-The threat models of OpenSSH and the LastPass command line client apply.

 EXIT STATUS